Maprunner/hertsway/src/posts/leg-3-weston-little-wymondley.md

   - Great Wymondley
   - Little Wymondley
   - Graveley
-  - church
+  - red kite
   - kestrel
   - Lister Hospital
   - A1(M)
   - ECML
   - yeti
-  - Only connect
+  - Only Connect
 ---

 The day started with a two hour work meeting.
 Four people, four countries (England, the Netherlands, Belgium and Cyprus), three time zones.
 Such is the modern office environment.
 But luckily I managed to start it early so we were all set to go by mid-morning.